 Yes, you can get more than one cash advance on a lawsuit, but your eligibility for additional funding depends on the following:

-- How much funding you already received: Most companies limit advances to 10-20% of your expected settlement.
+- The amount of funding you already received: Most companies limit advances to 10-20% of your expected settlement.

 Need more funding?
 Ask before committing to the full amount upfront.